What is Language Journeys?

 What type of subscriptions are there?

 For the time being Language Journeys is offered freely in beta mode for testers who sign up through email or social networks.
 In the future we are planning on a Fremium model, where users will have free access to certain parts of the platform and will only be charged if they want full access.
 You will be able to cancel any time and will have access to the platform until the paid period expires.

 How many levels are there?
 Can I access all levels?

 Both journeys and trips are organized by levels according to the Common European Framework of Reference for Languages, a guideline used to describe the achievements of language learners.
-Once you become a Premium user, you can access all levels.
-Since the platform is organized in the form of a story, if you access for example the B2 level directly, you will find a summary of the story up to that point.
+Since the “Journeys” section is organized in the form of a story, if you access for example the B2 level directly, you will find a summary of the story up to that point.

 What is the best way to learn a language?

-The best way is between 0-6 years old.
+The best way is during your early years.
 For adults there is no “best” way to learn a language.
 If there was, everybody would be using “that way”.
-Language learning is not easy, just like learning algebra or advanced math.
+Language learning is not easy, just like algebra or advanced math.
 You can learn a language deductively (focus on form) or inductively (focus on meaning), but not subconsciously.
 The “best way” is to choose the method which best suits your learning style.
 Ultimately, language learning is a combination of both deductive and inductive learning – the more you advance, the more you can rely on your previous knowledge to find out the meaning of new words.

 What is the fastest way to learn a language?